Lilasrinivasreddy/Lilasrinivasreddy/README.md

 ### About

 ✅ 𝗗𝗮𝘁𝗮 𝗦𝗰𝗶𝗲𝗻𝘁𝗶𝘀𝘁 :
-I'm working as a Data Scientist since 3 years which involves machine learning projects based on Classification, Regression, Time Series Data, Recommendation systems, and Convolutional Neural Networks.
-I have done extensive data analysis and derived impactful business insights while working on these problems, which makes me an eligible candidate for the above roles.
+I'm working as a Data Science professional with 3 years of work experience which involves machine learning projects based on Classification, Regression, Time Series Data, Recommendation systems, and Convolutional Neural Networks.
+I have done extensive data analysis and derived impactful business insights while working on these problems, which makes me an eligible Data professional.

 --------------------------------------------------